loopbackio/loopback.io/pages/en/lb4/Repositories.md

 ## Configure datasources

-You can define a DataSource using legacy Juggler in your LoopBack Next app as follows:
+You can define a DataSource using legacy Juggler in your LoopBack 4 app as follows:

 ```js
 import {juggler, DataSourceConstructor} from '@loopback/repository';